didacflorensa/MCA-Cancer/README.md

 * [boxplot_technique.R](r-scripts/boxplot_technique.R): This file is used to detect outliers in the data set using the Box Plot technique.

 Example of code:
-* Read the data set
+* Load the data set
 ```sh
 cancer.data=read_csv("../../MCA-Cancer/data/mock.csv")
 ```